Hydrospheredata/mist/docs/use-cases/ml-realtime.md

   }
 }
 ````
+A full source code could be found at [https://github.com/Hydrospheredata/mist/blob/master/examples/src/main/scala/MLClassification_Spark2.scala](https://github.com/Hydrospheredata/mist/blob/master/examples/src/main/scala/MLClassification_Spark2.scala)

 Obviously the code above could be generalised to serve any model from the model repository.
-So, you'll not need to write a single line of code to make the mode "servable".
+So, you'll not need to write a single line of code to make the model "servable".
 We are going to add this abstract entry point in future releases.

 ### (3/6) Starting Mist